BT 700 BIKEPACKING

 Difficulty

 The NWM route should be considered a fairly demanding route with a number of rugged sections and also a sizable amount of elevation gain.
 There is very little flat terrain to be found on this route.
-The route can be consider an intermediate to advanced ride and best tackled by those with experience cycling on rougher terrain.
-You can expect some rocks, roots and puddles.
+The route can be considered an intermediate to advanced ride and best tackled by those with experience cycling on rougher terrain.
+You can expect some rocks, roots, and puddles.
 There are also some single tract sections, but these are mostly non-technical in nature.
 This not a smooth sail on rail trail, but instead something to consider as a hilly adventure ride with a chance for the occasional periods of hike-a-bike.

 Cycling Tips put together this excellent grading system based on riding surfaces and it can be said that the No Winter Maintenance route wanders predominantly between Grade 2 and Grade 4, with a few good sections of Grade 5 tossed in to spice things up.
 Here is some additional information about the route difficulty.